Table of contents

 Assuming the trial goes ok and everyone is happy, then you will be asked to confirm your booking and probably pay a non-refundable deposit to reserve the dates you require (especially during busy periods when they are probably turning people away)

-Here are a few things you may or may not have thought of when choosing a home boarder
+Here are a few things you may or may not have thought of when choosing a home border

 Puppies

-Puppies and young dogs should neet your border as often as possible.
-So they don’t suddenly;y decide that the border is “scary” The reason is they go through lots of changes, including the ‘fear phases’
+Puppies and young dogs should visit your border as often as possible so they don’t suddenly decide that the border is “scary.”
+The reason is that they go through lots of changes, including the ‘fear phases.’

 This is where they re-assess everything they have learned and decide if situations and scenarios are ‘scary’.